mthurston/logaroo-ai/README.md

 # logaroo-ai

 Proof of concept - windows service built to parse log files and send telemetry into ApplicationInsights.
-Built to augment logging on PharmaServices legacy applications into Application Insights.
+Built to augment logging when moving into a cloud or hybrid-cloud based environment.